 Everyone knows there are unspoken rules that lead to a toxic culture (like risks are actually punished, not rewarded).
 But what happens when leaders don’t seem to care about the company culture in and of itself?

-A new study released today (March 12) by employee engagement company Achievers indicates that’s the case in an astonishing number of companies.
+A study by employee engagement company Achievers indicates that’s the case in an astonishing number of companies.
 In fact, 91 percent of employees did not see leaders as very committed to improving company culture.
 38 percent have either “never heard senior leadership talk about culture” or say “they talk about it, but there’s no action to back it up.”

 If even a small percentage of employees truly believe that leaders are checked-out on culture, it’s time for a gut check.
 Culture isn’t something you do after you get to strategy, it is strategy.